nodinaka3/Machine-Learning-for-Business-Application/README.md

 ## What This Repository Is About

-This repository is a collection of applied machine learning projects built during my MBA program at Georgia Institute of Technology.
+This repository is a collection of Applied Machine learning projects built during my MBA program at Georgia Institute of Technology.
 Each project takes a real business problem, applies a machine learning technique in R, and interprets the results in a way that business decision-makers can act on.

 The work covers both **supervised learning** (regression, classification, decision trees, random forests) and **unsupervised learning** (clustering, recommendation systems).
 Every project includes the R code, the dataset, detailed explanations of the methodology, and a discussion of what the results mean for the business.